Rockets of Today

 Three of the booster’s engines got knocked out immediately, which caused it to have a sluggish liftoff... which compounded over the next few minutes as three more engines failed, sometimes in rather explosive fashion.
 As the rocket struggled to reach sufficient altitude, it tilted upward so that the supersonic wind was hitting it at an angle.
 At this point a camera showed that one of the upper stage’s fins was badly bent — whether from the wind or the concrete I don’t know.

 Normally they’d be ready to try another rocket within weeks, but with the pad wrecked, it took a lot longer to get ready.
 Elon tried to say they’d go again in two months, but industry watchers immediately called bullshit.
 It ended up being seven months.
 But they did build something pretty quickly: a big steel plate on the launch pad with a lot of holes for water to squirt upward.
 It’s known as the “booster bidet”, or more formally as the deluge system, and should help reduce noise as well as ground damage.
-Fixing the rocket itself took longer, as did satisfying all the government agencies they’d pissed off by spraying debris all over an ecologically sensitive area.
+(They eventually decided that for their second launch pad, they would put in an actual flame trench.)
+Fixing the rocket itself took longer, as did satisfying all the government agencies they’d pissed off by spraying debris all over an ecologically sensitive area — a faux-pas which was compounded when they were later caught apparently using polluted water to supply the deluge.
+It’s not clear yet how extensive this problem actually was or is — it may just be a misreporting error.

 In that period they announced another design change: an open vented interstage like an old Soviet rocket, so they could ignite the upper stage while still attached to the booster.
 Somehow this is supposed to increase payload capacity, though I don’t see how that adds up.
 Also, Elon started talking about pushing the chamber pressure to 350 bar and the thrust to 2640 kilonewtons per engine at sea level, which is more than a BE-4 and might allow the Starship to lift a 200 ton payload... and maybe taking it even further in later versions.

 On the second test launch we saw why he was talking about thrust increases: with all engines working it was still rather slow to lift off.
 But the pad and tower survived mostly intact, and the booster flew exactly as planned right up through the second stage ignition, and we saw the booster turn around as the ship continued.
 But we also saw the booster venting a lot of gases, and over the next several seconds a bunch of engines started failing, often producing bright flashes, and a little bit later the entire booster disappeared in a huge detonation.
-The failure appeared to start at the bottom — it looks like the hat they added to the top was sufficient for surviving the “hot staging”.
-But the sudden reverse push on that hat, at a time when the booster had shut off most if its engines, may have caused fuel to slosh forward, letting gas into the fuel lines, which may have been compounded as the booster flipped over.
-That’s one early theory.
+It looks like the steel hat they added to the top was sufficient for surviving the “hot staging”, but the sudden reverse push on that hat, at a time when the booster had shut off most if its engines, may have caused fuel to slosh forward, letting gas into the fuel lines, which may have been compounded as the booster flipped over.
+That’s one theory.

-But the upper stage looked fine, unaffected by the booster’s problems.
-Until a few minutes later, that is, when it too started producing what looked like big gas clouds as it vented propellant, though all six engines were still running.
-(Maybe this is why they want to add three more vacuum engines: it had to use the small center engines at full power the whole way up.)
-It was list about half a minute before the expected engine shutdown, with the venting having led to an explosion.
-It reentered in pieces near Puerto Rico, though it was supposedly moving fast enough to have gone a lot further.
-I guess the altitude of 150 km was low enough for the atmosphere to pull it back down.
+But the upper stage looked fine, unaffected by the problems in the now-detached booster.
+Until a few minutes later, that is, when it too started producing big gas clouds as it vented excess propellant, though all six engines were still running.
+It was lost about half a minute before the expected engine shutdown, with the venting having led to an explosion.
+It reentered in pieces near Puerto Rico, though one might have thought it was moving fast enough to have gone a lot further.
+I guess the altitude of 150 km was low enough for the atmosphere to pull it back down pretty quickly.

 Close examination of the launch footage showed some heat shield tiles had come loose in the first minute, so it would have had little chance of surviving reentry if it had finished its ascent burn in one piece.
 But it was still a lot more successful than the first test, and it did reach space.

-The third launch got through hot staging without incident, though the booster did later fail at its landing burn, and may have blown up a few hundred meters above the water after some engines did not relight, or if not, it hit the water at high speed, producing a similar outcome.
-The ship got into the desired orbit, though a lot of gas venting continued for the whole time, releasing so much that it started building up on the hull as ice.
-They pumped fuel around between the main tanks and header tanks, and they opened a slot-shaped payload door, but it’s not clear that it managed to close again.
+For the third launch they added more slosh baffles in the booster tanks, and it got through hot staging without incident, though the booster did later fail at its landing burn.
+By some reports it may have blown up a few hundred meters above the water after some engines did not relight; if not, it hit the water at high speed, producing a similar outcome.
+But the ship got into the desired orbit, though a lot of gas venting continued for the whole time, releasing so much that it started building up on the hull as ice.
+They pumped fuel around between the main tanks and header tanks, and they opened a slot-shaped payload door, but it looked like it was a struggle to get it closed again.
 They planned to try relighting one raptor engine in space, but the automated system in charge of that decided to skip the burn, as they’d half expected.
-The problem was that the ship was rolling too much.
+The problem was that the ship was rolling too much — they concluded later that valves for some of the thrusters had somehow gotten clogged, though I can’t imagine what with.
 A few missing tiles could be seen.

 (The original 2016 BFR design was expected to be 10,500 tons.
 If you think that was absurdly gigantic, well, it still isn’t as big as the legendary “Sea Dragon” which was designed in the early sixties but never built — a very basic but very large rocket designed to make heavy lifting as cheap as possible for the time.
 It would be built out of sheet steel in a shipyard, and use a simple pressure-fed motor on each of its two stages.
 That thing would have weighed eighteen thousand tons, and the two engine bells were well over twenty meters wide — large enough to fit comfortably over my house.
 I doubt the idea would have worked, with combustion instability tending to worsen as engine size goes up.
 And Boeing once proposed a far bigger rocket called the Large Multipurpose Launch Vehicle, with a core stage so huge that it could use ten strap-on solid boosters that were each the size of an Apollo.
 The heaviest configurations might weigh thirty thousand tons, and lift almost two thousand tons to orbit.)